-In the U.S., the term "TV ratings" immediately makes people think of "Nielsen" because Nielsen Media Research has become the de facto national measurement service for the television industry in the United States and Canada.
-Nielson measures the number of people watching television shows and makes its data available to the television and cable networks, advertisers and the media.
+In the U.S., the term "TV ratings" is synonymous with "Nielsen" because Nielsen Media Research has become the de facto national measurement service for the television industry.
+Nielsen measures the number of people watching television shows and makes its data available to television and cable networks, advertisers, and the media.
 The company has been measuring television audiences since 1950, when TV sets were just beginning to appear in many households.

-This research is worth billions of dollars.
+Still, media research is worth billions of dollars.
 Advertisers pay to air their commercials on TV programs using rates that are based on Nielsen's data.
 Programmers also use Nielsen's data to decide which shows to keep and which to cancel.
-A show that has several million viewers may seem popular to us, but a network may need millions more watching that program to make it a financial success.
-That's why some shows with a loyal following still get canceled.
+The technology may be scrambling to keep up with the rapidly changing landscape, but the industry continues to rely on TV ratings for decision-making purposes and bragging rights.

 Originally Published: Jul 28, 2000